leanneholmes/readingroom/README.md

 dotnet build
 ```

-If you want to remove all test data and start with a new set, run the following from the project directory
+If you want to remove all of the extra test data you've added and start with a fresh set, stop the server and run this command from the project level directory
 ```
-dotnet ef database -drop -s API -p Persistence
+dotnet ef database drop -s API -p Persistence
 ```
 Hit y to confirm.
 Then, cd to the /API folder and start the server again
 ```